Autonomous system (Internet): AS-SET

 Autonomous systems can be included in one or more AS-SETs, for example AS-SET of RIPE NCC "AS-12655" has AS1, AS2 and AS3 as its members, but AS1 is also included in other sets in ARIN (AS-INCAPSULA) and APNIC (AS-IMCL).
 Another AS-SET sources can be RADB, LEVEL3 (tier 1 network now called Lumen Technologies) and also ARIN has ARIN-NONAUTH source of AS-SETs.
-AS-SETs can be included in other AS-SETs and even form cycles.
+AS-SETs are created by network operators in an Internet Routing Registry (IRR), like other route objects, and can be included in other AS-SETs and even form cycles.

+AS-SET names usually start with "AS-", but can also have a hierarchical name.
+For example, the administrator of AS 64500 may create an AS-SET called "AS64500:AS-UPSTREAMS", to avoid conflict with other similarly named AS-SETs.

+AS-SETs are often used to simplify management of published routing policies.
+A routing policy is published in the IRR using "import" and "export" (or the newer "mp-import" and "mp-export") attributes, which each contain the source or destination ASN, and the ASN imported or exported.
+Instead of single ASNs, AS-SETs can be referenced in these attributes, which simplifies management of complex routing policies.